 In the High Castle universe, many well known events of the Second World War have outcomes clearly contrary to the viewer’s universe.
 In both the series and the classic novel, details are scarce as to exactly how the Axis managed victory over the Allies.

-Putting aside the little information divulged by the show so far – including Nazi Germany’s clear development of the first strategic nuclear weapon – what happened to the Allied nations that allowed this disaster to occur?
-While there are several distinct possibilities, one must start with the life of one Sir Winston Spencer Churchill.
+Putting aside the little information divulged by the show so far – including Nazi Germany’s clear development and use of the first strategic nuclear weapon – what happened to the Allied nations that allowed this disaster to occur?
+While there are several distinct possibilities, one must start with the life and career of one Sir Winston Spencer Churchill.

 Sign-Up For The Latest From TGNR